 VIRTUAL PRIVATE NETWORK (VPN)

-The Cisco AnyConnect VPN software used for OWL can also be used on other networks.
+The Cisco AnyConnect VPN software can be used on other networks.
 For instance, a 2nd year linguist who is overseas and need to access Journals, or when you are in a “sketchy” coffee shop with “free” Wi-Fi zone.
 You can use VPN to give you a more trusted connection into the Oxford network or simply to access certain “Oxford University ONLY” services or Journals.

 What is VPN anyway?